 Volunteer opportunities are at the heart of the Friends of San Pedro Valley Park.

 Each month, the second Saturday is designated for trail work and the third Saturday is designated for habitat restoration.
-Volunteers meet at the Visitor Center at 9 a.m. and begin work with rangers and volunteer leaders.
+Volunteers meet at the Visitor Center at 9 a.m. for trail work and and 10 am for habitat restoration to begin work with rangers and/or volunteer leaders.
 Tools are provided.
-Only gloves and other personal protective items are needed by volunteers.
+Only gloves and other personal protective items (e.g., masks) are needed by volunteers.
 Trail work typically involves clearing brush from the trail sides, cleaning out drain dips, raking out trail bends, and cutting overhanging branches.
 Habitat restoration often involves removing invasive plants (like the ever-present thistle) from trailside areas, maintaining the Native Plant Garden at the Visitor Center, or planting new vegetation.
-These work parties typically are completed by noon or 1 pm.
+These work parties typically last about 3 hours, i.e., until noon or 1 pm.

-Additionally, volunteers are always needed to staff the Visitor Center, serve on the Board, and take on a number of other projects as the need arises.
-Visitor Center hosts receive basic training and then sign up for 3-hour shifts from 10 am to 1 pm or 1 pm to 4 pm on Saturdays and Sundays.
+In addition, volunteers are always needed to staff the Visitor Center, serve on the Board, and help take on a number of other projects, as the need arises.
+Visitor Center hosts receive a basic orientation and training on standard procedures, and then sign up for 3-hour shifts from 10 am to 1 pm or from 1 pm to 4 pm on Saturdays and Sundays.
 A minimum time commitment of one shift per month is requested.
-Hosts greet visitors, answer questions, provide information about the park and serve as clerks of the Trailside Store.
+Hosts greet visitors, answer questions, provide information about the park and its wildlife, act as ambassadors of the Friends, and serve as salesclerks for our Trailside Store.

 The Board of Directors meets monthly to conduct the business of the Friends.
-Election of a slate of officers is held each May during the annual membership meeting of the Friends.
+Election of a slate of officers is held each May during our annual membership meeting.
 Directors are appointed by the officers and confirmed by the Board.
 Special projects are carried out by the Board from time to time and may include the contributions of volunteers who are not Board members.
-If you are interested in serving on the Board, contact us for further information.
+If you are interested in serving on our Board, contact us for further information.